jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Charles spoke his words so eloquently everyone was impressed.
 He was rarely so clear and passionate.

-Charles died happy, knowing the angels around his shoulders, killed his gremlin before lifting him up to Heaven to be with his holy father.
+Charles died happy.
+He knew the angels around his shoulders killed his gremlin for him, before lifting him up to Heaven to be with his holy father.
 I must say I'm happy for him.
 It is heavenly to say what's on your mind.

 But in truth, there were no angles and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.

 What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
-He was 100 percent positive nobles had the divine right to rule until the end of time.
+He was 100 percent positive nobles had the divine right to rule; until the end of time.

 Everyone who said otherwise had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
 Without any interaction possible, there can be no anxiety.
 Charles' last words were him basically talking to himself, or to one of his dogs.